Menu

 to submit applications

-An ILC brings together multiple employers (a minimum of two), education and training institutions, workforce development organizations, and other applicable partners to formulate training and education solutions to fill identified talent gaps.
-Successful ILCs solve a common or shared workforce problem.
+An ELC brings together multiple employers (a minimum of two), education and training institutions, workforce development organizations, and other applicable partners to formulate training and education solutions to fill identified talent gaps.
+Successful ELCs solve a common or shared workforce problem.
+ELC applications are accepted until Going PRO funds are exhausted.

 Contact MMA’s Executive Director of Workforce Solutions Bill Rayl to discuss how you can leverage the power of collaboration to increase your competitiveness while creating, training and filling in-demand jobs.